They may be small, but trigger points can cause a lot of pain.

 How Does Trigger Point Massage Therapy Work?

 Trigger points will not heal on their own.
-For relief, you will need to see a massage therapist for a trigger point massage.
+Treating trigger points requires seeing a massage therapist.

 While there is no single type of massage labeled a “trigger point massage,” massage therapists can use a number of different techniques to loosen these knots, including myofascial release and deep tissue massage.